dazzle50/JTableFX_OLD/README.md

     * In Eclipse create a new *User Library* under **Eclipse -> Window -> Preferences -> Java -> Build Path -> User Libraries -> New**, name it **JavaFX** and include the jars under the lib folder from JavaFX SDK
     * In Eclipse, include this new user library in the project *Modulepath* under **Eclipse -> Project -> Properties -> Java Build Path -> Libraries -> Add Library...**

-After importing into Eclipse, the project should now compile and run with no problems.
+After importing the source code into Eclipse, the project should now compile and run with no problems.

 ## Built with

-* [Java](https://en.wikipedia.org/wiki/Java_(programming_language%29) - General-purpose computer programming language
+* [Java](https://en.wikipedia.org/wiki/Java_(programming_language)) - General-purpose computer programming language
 * [JavaFX](https://en.wikipedia.org/wiki/JavaFX) - Java software library used to generate the application's interactive graphical user interface
 * [Eclipse](https://www.eclipse.org/ide/) - Integrated development environment (IDE) used to develop the project